 The DCC is required to provide a self-service portal to Users – the SSI.
 It allows Users, to perform a range of self-service functions including raising and monitoring the status of incidents, viewing the SMI and accessing external systems.
 Its technical specification is covered in SEC Appendix AH - Self-Service Interface Design Specification, while SEC Appendix AI - Self-Service Interface Code of Connection describes how to connect to it.
 The SSI enables Users to:

-query the SMI – which lists all the Devices that the DCC is permitted to communicate with, and their association with each other;
+query the SMI – which lists all the SMETS1 Devices and SMETS2+ Devices that the DCC is permitted to communicate with, and their association with each other;

 see an audit trail of Service Requests sent;